danjohnson3141/Jekyll-Test/sponsors/GET-sponsors-homepage.md

 =
 ####Authentication:

-The user needs to be logged in and have valid credentials to use this route.
+The user does not need to be authenticated to use this route.

 =
 ####Parameters: